Rodeoclash/credits.json/README.md

 }
 ```

 Two top level entities are allowed in the format, the first os which is Organisations.
-These represent the business entities that worked on the site.
+These represent the business entities that worked on the site for the **client**.

 ## More resources